- Calm all fears and concerns by providing clear and accurate information.

 - Present the City’s best image to those within our community and visitors.

 - Plan for the strategic growth of our community.

-- Set and follow the City’s annual budget
+- Propose and support the City’s annual budget.

 Mason has long been committed to public service.
 After graduating from Muskingum University in 1979, where he majored in Political Science and History, he was elected as a write in candidate to the Zanesville City Council in 1979 and served on the council through 1983.